SherG/cool-iron/blog/partnerships.md

 ## How Do Referral Partnerships Work?

-Instead of spending on ads, LinkedIn Navigator, content marketing, and other costly and time-intensive means of attracting prospects — which then must be qualified and engaged further — partnerships provide a shortcut to highly qualified leads.
+Unlike ads, LinkedIn Navigator, content marketing, and other costly and time-intensive means of attracting prospects, partnerships provide a shortcut to highly qualified leads.

+Here's how to get started.

 ### The What: Identify People and Businesses

 First, identify types of businesses that are <strong>already providing professional services to your ideal client</strong>.
-Once you put your mind to it, you’ll be surprised at the number of possibilities you come up with.
+Once you put your mind to it, you’ll be surprised by the number of possibilities you come up with.

+A good prompt is to ask yourself: "What other business services would my ideal client need?"

-Be sure to include businesses that are offering the <em>same exact service(s)</em> you are, but for some reason, are unable to satisfy a subset of their clients, whom you can service.
+Be sure to include businesses that are offering the <em>same exact service(s)</em> you are, but for some reason, are unable to satisfy a subset of their clients.

 Some reasons why a business might not be able to service a client might include: